PoliticalGraveyard.com

 Politician members in Illinois

 Robert Perkins Bass (1873-1960) — also known as Robert P. Bass — of Peterborough, Hillsborough County, N.H.
 Born in Chicago, Cook County, Ill., September 1, 1873.
-Son of Perkins Bass and Clara (Foster) Bass.
 Farmer; member of New Hampshire state house of representatives, 1905-09; member of New Hampshire state senate 15th District, 1909-10; Governor of New Hampshire, 1911-13.
 Member, Council on Foreign Relations; American Forestry Association.
 Died in Peterborough, Hillsborough County, N.H., July 29, 1960 (age 86 years, 332 days).
 Interment at Pine Hill Cemetery, Peterborough, N.H.

-Relatives: Son of Perkins Bass and Clara (Foster) Bass; married to Edith Harland Bird (1887-1950); father of Perkins Bass (1912-2011) and Robert Perkins Bass, Jr.; grandfather of Charles Foster Bass.
-See Bass family of New Hampshire.
+Relatives: Son of Perkins Bass and Clara (Foster) Bass; married to Edith Harland Bird; father of Perkins Bass (1912-2011) and Robert Perkins Bass Jr.; grandfather of Charles Foster Bass.

 See also National Governors Association biography — Find-A-Grave memorial

-William McCormick Blair, Jr. (b.
-1916) — of Illinois.
+William McCormick Blair Jr. (1916-2015) — of Illinois.
 Born in Chicago, Cook County, Ill., October 24, 1916.
-Son of William McCormick Blair and Helen Haddock (Bowen) Blair.
 Democrat.
 Served in the U.S. Army Air Force in World War II; lawyer; administrative and executive assistant to Adlai E. Stevenson, 1950-55; U.S. Ambassador to Denmark, 1961-64; Philippines, 1964-67.
 Member, Council on Foreign Relations; Phi Delta Phi.
-Still living as of 1991.
+Died in New York, August 28, 2015 (age 98 years, 308 days).
+Burial location unknown.

-Frank Cicero, Jr. (b.
+Frank Cicero Jr. (b.
 1935) — of Evanston, Cook County, Ill.
 Born in Chicago, Cook County, Ill., November 30, 1935.
 Democrat.
 Lawyer; delegate to Illinois state constitutional convention 1st District, 1969-70; delegate to Democratic National Convention from Illinois, 1972.
 Presbyterian.
 Member, Order of the Coif; Council on Foreign Relations.
 Still living as of 1972.

-Jesse Louis Jackson (b.
+Jesse L. Jackson Jesse Louis Jackson (b.
 1941) — also known as Jesse L. Jackson; "Thunder" — of Chicago, Cook County, Ill.
 Born in Greenville, Greenville County, S.C., October 8, 1941.
 Democrat.
 Delegate to Democratic National Convention from Illinois, 1972; speaker, 1984, 1988; candidate for Democratic nomination for President, 1984, 1988; delegate to Democratic National Convention from District of Columbia, 1996.
 African ancestry.
 Member, Freemasons; Council on Foreign Relations; Omega Psi Phi.
 Civil rights leader; associate of Dr. Martin Luther King, Jr.; recipient of the Spingarn Medal in 1989.
-Still living as of 2009.
+Still living as of 2021.

-Relatives: Married 1964 to Jacqueline Brown; father of Jesse Louis Jackson, Jr..
+Relatives: Married 1964 to Jacqueline Brown; father of Jesse Louis Jackson Jr..

 Cross-reference: Ron Daniels